 Room changes can be made after the third week of each semester between the designated dates.
 Requests for room changes must be initiated by the resident and not by a parent/guardian or other third party.
-To request a room, change, residents must contact their Assistant Director, for more information visit the front desk of your hall or the Walking stick clubhouse during business hours.
-All resident requested room changes will incur a \$50 fee.
+In order to request a room, change, residents must contact their Area Coordinator.
+All room changes will incur a \$25.00 fee.

 Please be aware that a room change request does not automatically grant you permission to move rooms.
-You will receive official notification of the room change decision via your CSU Pueblo student email and the housing portal.
-Residents moving into a more expensive room type will be billed the pro-rated difference.
-Residents moving into a less expensive room type will be credited the pro- rated difference.
+You will receive official notification of the room change decision via your CSU Pueblo student email.
+Residents moving into a more expensive room type will be billed the pro-rated difference to their university account.
+Residents moving into a less expensive room type will be credited the pro-rated difference to their university account.